DougEbel/TrueBench/README.md

 DB td teradata url=myserver user=myuser password=?
 ```

-That is done once per TrueBench session so you can put it in the truebench.tdb startup file.
+That is done once per TrueBench session.
+It is best to put it in the <a href="#truebench-tdb">truebench.tdb</a> startup file.

 Optional: You can validate connectivity to your DBMS and measure latency with: